Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Introduction

 \section{Introduction}

-Despite an upward trend in several OECD countries, the increase in female employment rates has primarily interested sectors where women are already over-represented, such as health care, food and accommodation, and service activities \citep{OECD2020security,Eurofound2021}.
-Between 2005 and 2020, the share of women in total employment in the United Kingdom (UK) exceeded 70\% in sectors such as education, health, and households as employers.
-In contrast, it is below 30\% in sectors like agriculture, mining and quarrying, manufacturing, construction, and transport.
-In a few sectors (i.e., distribution, financial and insurance services, arts and entertainment), the share of men and women is around 50\% (see Table~\ref{tab:sectors1}).
+Over the last two decades, there has been a large increase in the labour market participation of women in several OECD countries \citep{oecd2023}.
+However, the rise in female employment rates has primarily interested sectors where women are already over-represented, such as health care, food and accommodation, and service activities \citep{OECD2020security,Eurofound2021}.
+Between 2005 and 2020, the share of women in total employment in the United Kingdom (UK) exceeded 70\% in sectors such as education, health, and households as employers\footnote{The sector of \textit{Households as Employers} includes the activities of domestic personnel (e.g., maids, cooks, waiters, gardeners, chauffeurs, caretakers, babysitters, etc.) whose product is consumed by the employing household (ONS: \href{http://www.siccodesupport.co.uk/sic-division.php?division=97}{http://www.siccodesupport.co.uk/sic-division.php?division=97}).}, while it was below 30\% in sectors like agriculture, mining and quarrying, manufacturing, construction, and transport (Table~\ref{tab:sectors1}).